ome-zarr-models/ome-zarr-models-py/docs/api/index.md

 Each of these classes represent a single OME-Zarr group.

 Each group has a set of associated _metadata attributes_, which provide a listing of the OME-Zarr attributes available for each group.
-To access these, use the `.attributes` property on the group objects.
+To access these, use the `.ome_attributes` property on the group objects.

 A listing of the group objects and associated metadata objects is given below for each version of the OME-Zarr specification.